 Here are some beautiful images found on Pinterest which have inspired some of my design choices for the space:

-Another inspiration for the space in the home of Louisa Grace Interiors last year Louisa created the most beautiful light filled open plan kitchen, using mostly salvaged and antique items Louisa has created the most beautiful space, many of the items Louisa has used are available on her website.
+Another inspiration for the space in the home of Louisa Grace Interiors last year Claire and Jamie McFadyen created the most beautiful light filled open plan kitchen, using mostly salvaged and antique items, they’ve created the most beautiful space, many items similar to those incorporated into the space are available on their website.

 I’ve long been a fan of all things Indian, picking up vintage chapati rollers, tin advertising signs, textiles and other Indian pieces over the years, I love the colours, lived in feel of the pieces and the craftsmanship which are imbedded in their culture.
 Buying vintage and pre loved items rather than new is a great way of reusing items with a past life and saving them from landfill, I prefer to avoid the mass produced in favour of vintage, pre loved and artisan products.
 Whilst researching for this post I came across a couple of independent UK brands who are working with artisans in India to create pieces sold here in the UK.
 Kerei Home sell artisan furniture and accessories, many of which are exquisite hand-carved pieces made from older antique pieces, such a great way of recycling older unused pieces into something new, usable and desirable.
 Their collection of smaller accessories such as chakis (round wooden grinding tables), water pots and mirrors, all with a beautiful aged patina are super practical pieces for the home.

 Another brand I discovered is Bombay Sprout, based in Norfolk owner Zara sources stunning textiles, accessories and art for her shop in Burnham Market.
 Zara is incredibly passionate about India and has been inspired by century old traditions and designs, her rug designs add a contemporary twist by using fresh colours, new designs and metallic threads.